-325. In early 2014, the Trustee filed a second amended complaint against the Shapiro Defendants.
+341. In early 2014, the Trustee filed a second amended complaint against the Shapiro Defendants.
 The Shapiro Defendants moved to dismiss the second amended complaint on several grounds including, but not limited to, that they could avail themselves of the safe harbor protection under Section 546(e) of the Bankruptcy Code.
 In late 2015, the Bankruptcy Court issued a written decision in which it granted in part and denied in part the Shapiro Defendants' motion (ECF No. 59).

-326. During the Report Period, the Trustee continued to engage in discovery in the action, including producing certain further categories of relevant documents to the Shapiro Defendants, attempting to resolve certain discovery disputes with the Shapiro Defendants, seeking the Bankruptcy Court's assistance relating to such disputes, continuing to seek stipulations from several of the Shapiro Defendants, and issuing subpoenas to third parties.
-Also during the Report Period, the Trustee continued to develop his case against the same.
+342. During the Report Period, the Trustee continued to engage in discovery in the action, including producing certain further categories of relevant documents to the Shapiro Defendants, attempting to resolve certain discovery disputes with the Shapiro Defendants, and seeking the Bankruptcy Court's assistance relating to such disputes.
+During the Report Period, the Trustee entered into stipulations with certain of the Shapiro Defendants relating to transfers received by said Defendants from BLMIS during relevant periods.
+Also during the Report Period, the Trustee continued to develop his case against the Shapiro Defendants.